shivasiddharth/GassistPi/README.md

 3. Rename it to assistant--->assistant.json

-4. Using the one-line installer for installing Google Assistant and Snowboy dependencies
+4. Using the one-line installer for installing Google Assistant and Snowboy dependencies. **Install the installer appropriate to your board.
+Pi3 and Armv7 users, use the pi3 installer and Pi Zero users ue the pi-zero installer**

 	4.1 Make the installers Executable
 	```